-We are conducting a range of activities designed to secure access to justice for victims in order to expose egregious practices, to establish accountability, to obtain reparations, and todefend human rights and the rule of law.
+We are conducting a range of activities designed to secure access to justice for victims, expose egregious practices, establish accountability, obtain reparations, and to defend human rights and the rule of law.
 We work with victims and local legal actors in every country in the Middle East.

 We have an extensive programme of strategic human rights litigation across these priority areas, with individual complaints and communications submitted to INTERPOL, the EUROPEAN COURT OF HUMAN RIGHTS and to various UNITED NATIONS SPECIAL RAPPORTEURS.
 We are also organising a series of events and publications to enable the sharing of best practice on the use of international legal mechanisms to combat international crimes and gross violations of human rights.

 MoJust promotes the use of international law mechanisms to challenge and seek justice and reparations for victims of gross human rights violations and international crimes.
 We are working towards the following core aims and objectives:

 (a) To shed light on the nature of gross human rights violations and international crimes committed in the Middle East, both in the recent past and the present.

 (b) To develop regional and local awareness of the mechanisms of public international law available to challenge gross human rights violations and international crimes.

 (c) To encourage and contribute to all efforts in favour of conflict resolution, including the adoption of post-conflict mechanisms.

 (d) To improve the protection of habitat and heritage, including cultural sites and assets, and the prospects of securing accountability for those responsible for causing damage and destruction.